leeenglestone/RemarkableTemplates/README.md

 # Creating Remarkable Templates (HTML to PDF)
 C#/.NET code to create a yearly planner template PDF for your Remarkable device.

+## Walkthrough video
+To view a video explaining the solution, see here [Video Link to go here when created]

 ## Solution structure
 There are two projects in the Solution
 - HtmlToPdf.WebApplication